smorey2/libcu/docs/sentinel.md

 `SentinelServerInitialize` execution:
 * Creates `SENTINEL_DEVICEMAPS` instances of `sentinelMap`, each with it's own processing thread, and stores them in DeviceMap.
-* Sets a single linked list of `sentinelExecutor(s)` for the processesing of all device to host messages in `DeviceList`.
+* Sets a single linked list of `sentinelExecutor(s)` for the processesing of all device to host messages in `deviceList`.
 * Creates a single instance of `sentinelMap`, with it's own processing thread, and stores it in HostMap.
-* Sets a single linked list of `sentinelExecutor(s)` for the processesing of all host to host messages in `HostList`.
+* Sets a single linked list of `sentinelExecutor(s)` for the processesing of all host to host messages in `hostList`.
 ```
 sentinelContext
-- DeviceMap[SENTINEL_DEVICEMAPS] - sentinelMap(s) used for device
+- deviceMap[SENTINEL_DEVICEMAPS] - sentinelMap(s) used for device
-- HostMap - sentinelMap used for host IPC
+- hostMap - sentinelMap used for host IPC
-- HostList - linked list of sentinelExecutor(s) for host processing
+- hostList - linked list of sentinelExecutor(s) for host processing
-- DeviceList - linked list of sentinelExecutor(s) for device processing
+- deviceList - linked list of sentinelExecutor(s) for device processing
 ```

 ### SentinelMap
 Each `sentinelMap` has a dedicated processing thread and can hold `SENTINEL_MSGCOUNT` messages of size `SENTINEL_MSGSIZE`, this size must include the `sentinelCommand` size.
-* `GetId` is a rolling index into the next message to read
+* `getId` is a rolling index into the next message to read
-* New messages are written to `SetId`, which is marked volatile to by-pass any caching issues
+* New messages are written to `setId`, which is marked volatile to by-pass any caching issues
-* `Offset(s)` are applied as appropreate to align mapped memory between host and device coordinates
+* `offset(s)` are applied as appropreate to align mapped memory between host and device coordinates
 * Data contains all `sentinelCommand(s)` with embedded `sentinelMessage(s)` with a queue depth of `SENTINEL_MSGCOUNT`. `SENTINEL_MSGSIZE` must include the `sentinelCommand` size
 ```
 sentinelMap
-- GetId - current reading location
+- getId - current reading location
-- SetId:volatile - current writing location, atomicaly incremeted by SENTINEL_MSGSIZE
+- setId:volatile - current writing location, atomicaly incremeted by SENTINEL_MSGSIZE
-- Offset - used for map alignment
+- offset - used for map alignment
-- Data[SENTINEL_MSGSIZE*SENTINEL_MSGCOUNT]
+- data[SENTINEL_MSGSIZE*SENTINEL_MSGCOUNT]
 ```

 ### SentinelCommand